top of page

 This subtlety is why sharing personal experiences and knowledge becomes crucial.

-A Story Not Uncommon: How I Knew I Had Colorectal Cancer
+A Story Not Uncommon: How I Knew I Had Colorectal Cancer, AKA Colon Cancer

 This is the typical recounting of events for most patients.